wmerfalen/tdm/src/doc/alpha-goals-checklist.md

 				- [ ] increases likelihood of double attacks of same-room weapon and automatic melee attacks
 				- [ ] increases chance of penetration damage with melee weapons
 				- [ ] decreases mobility penalty that come from carry/wield weights
+					- [ ] mobility penalty not a thing yet
 			- constitution (toughness)
 				- [ ] affects movement points
 				- [ ] affects resistance to elemental damage